sampsyo/cs6120/content/blog/2020-10-04-alive/index.md

 name = "Samwise Parkinson"
 +++

 Verification of "things computers do" come in many flavors.
-In the context of compilers, the [CompCert](compcert) project is one approach where compilers are proven to never compile incorrectly.
+In the context of compilers, the [CompCert][compcert] project is one approach where compilers are proven to never compile incorrectly.
 However, this fully verified formal approach comes at the cost of not supporting all language constructs and cannot optimize as well as current compilers.
-[Random](diff-testing) [testing](comp-validation) is another approach where random test inputs are generated in an attempt to find [bugs](find-bugs-c).
+[Random][diff-testing)] [testing][comp-validation] is another approach where random test inputs are generated in an attempt to find [bugs][find-bugs-c].
 These approaches can be highly effective both in terms of finding bugs and ease of use but have no correctness guarantees.

-This week's [paper](paper) attempts to combine the usability aspect from testing with the guarantees aspect of formal approaches.
+This week's [paper][paper] attempts to combine the usability aspect from testing with the guarantees aspect of formal approaches.
 The proposed tool, Alive, formalizes our notions of compiler correctness to treat a source program as the ground truth and verify specific optimizations, namely peephole, that transform these programs.
 To be practical, Alive introduces a new domain-specific language (DSL) that is meant to resemble LLVM code which makes it easier to express what is meant to be verified.

 The authors of Alive state the following as their main contribution.